Diogo-Ferreira/TheaterCrawler/README.md

 # TheaterCrawler

-This script crawls a movie theather website periodically in another to detect new movies.
+This script crawls a movie theather website periodically in order to detect new movies.

 New movies are sent via a slack channel.